jbazann/skwidl/README.md

-The TPDAN project.
+The SKWIDL project.
 A marvel of science and engineering.